Why did we leave the States to move to Mexico?

 Baja or Mainland?

-Prior to our move to mainland Mexico, we spent many years exploring the Baja Peninsula including leasing a 30 by 60 piece of sand in the slow-paced fishing village of Bahia de Los Angeles on the Sea of Cortez.
+Prior to our move to mainland Mexico in 2012, we spent many years exploring the Baja Peninsula, including leasing a 30 by 60 piece of sand in the slow-paced fishing village of Bahia de Los Angeles on the Sea of Cortez.

-At one point in our relocation research, Bahia was considered a possible destination for our family—as was La Paz México, Colorado, Washington, Oregon, even North Carolina!
+At one point during our relocation research, BOLA was a serious contender for us—as was La Paz México, Colorado, Washington, Oregon, even North Carolina!

-But at the end of the day, we knew in our heart of hearts that it was México—the connection we feel with her and all that she has to offer our family—that was calling our hearts.
+And at the end of the day, we knew in our heart of hearts that it was México—the connection we feel with her and all that she has to offer our family (and we her!)—that was calling our hearts.